Kinnareash/file-sync-employee-hub/README.md

  - Make sure the uploads/ folder exists in the root of the project (or it will be created automatically by Multer on file upload).

+ # Database Setup
+ -  Create a PostgreSQL database (e.g., `auth1`)
+ -  From the `/server` directory, run:

+   psql -U postgres -d auth1 -f schema.sql

+   Replace `postgres` and `auth1` with your actual username and database name if different.

+ -  Copy `.env.example` to `.env` and update the credentials

 To run the app
  # Backend
  - cd server